Arzach: Legacy

 Arzach is credited as the inspiration for the final sequence, "Taarna", of the animated film Heavy Metal (1981).

 Moebius' Arzach is a novel by Jean-Marc and Randy Lofficier, published by iBOOKS in August 2000.
 The book features a cover and inside illustrations by Moebius, and a map by J.O.
 Ladronn.
 The first half of the book is a novelisation of several Arzach stories.
 The second half recursively introduces John Gerard (a thinly disguised Jean Giraud) and family into the world of Arzach.
 A brief essay on the publishing history of Arzach concludes the book.

-Arzach was one of Panzer Dragoon's major artistic influences.
-Jean Giraud even contributed in the creative process of Team Andromeda's game with original artwork.

-Arzach inspired Hayao Miyazaki and he said in an interview the he directed Nausicaä of the Valley of the Wind under Moebius' influence.
+Arzach was one of Panzer Dragoons major artistic influences.
+Jean Giraud even contributed in the creative process of Team Andromeda's game with original artwork.Arzach inspired Hayao Miyazaki and he said in an interview that he directed Nausicaä of the Valley of the Wind under Moebius' influence.